 Activated carbon filters, also known as carbon filters or pre-filters, are one of the most popular types.
 Activated carbon filters attract large particles (sediment) so that they don’t come through your faucet.

 Carbon filters are often used in conjunction with other filters.
 Brita pitchers are an example of a carbon filter.
-This filtration system helps remove particles, chlorine taste and odor, but does not remove all of the known contaminants found in tap water.
+This filtration system helps remove particles, chlorine taste, and odor but does not remove all of the known contaminants found in tap water.
 If you prefer purified, healthy water for drinking and cooking, be sure to add another, higher-performing filter in conjunction with a carbon filter (see below for examples).

 KDT Absorption Filters

 Though most people filter their drinking water, purified water is also beneficial for bathing.
-From soothing dry skin, preparing you for a good night’s sleep and opening nasal passages for better breathing, a warm bath can do wonders for your mind and body, says Prevention.
+From soothing dry skin, preparing you for a good night’s sleep, and opening nasal passages for better breathing, a warm bath can do wonders for your mind and body, says Prevention.
 Soaking in water that contains chlorine can be harsh on your hair and skin.
-Consider a bathtub filter, shower filter or handheld shower filter paired with a luxurious Japanese soaking tub.
+Consider a bathtub filter, shower filter, or handheld shower filter paired with a luxurious Japanese soaking tub.
 Angie’s List provides a guide to bathtub styles for the ultimate whole-body spa experience.

 Reverse Osmosis Filters

 Often used with activated carbon filters as a pre-filter, reverse osmosis (RO) filters use a semipermeable membrane, about as thick as cellophane, to remove dissolved inorganic solids like salts.
-The filter allows water to pass through without impurities or contaminates.
-RO filters trap particles much smaller than activated carbon filters can such as fluoride, leaving your water looking cleaner, and smelling and tasting better.
+The filter allows water to pass through without impurities or contaminants.
+RO filters trap particles much smaller than activated carbon filters such as fluoride, leaving your water looking cleaner, and smelling and tasting better.

 Water ionizers, also known as alkaline ionizers, are often used with activated carbon filters as pre-filters.
 According to ionizer manufacturers, this type of filter raises the pH level of water by using electrolysis to separate water into acid and alkaline elements, resulting in antioxidant properties that provide health benefits similar to those claimed for alkaline diets.

 Proven scientific benefits and studies are limited, however, and no peer-reviewed studies exist proving that consuming alkaline water can reduce a person’s cancer risk.
 Some studies do show lowered cholesterol, blood glucose and blood pressure levels as well as being helpful for acid reflux.
-While maintaining a healthy pH balance in our bodies of 7.4 is ideal, too much acidity in your body can lead to acidosis and too high of pH can cause metabolic alkalosis.
+While maintaining a healthy pH balance in our bodies of 7.4 is ideal, too much acidity in your body can lead to acidosis, and too high of pH can cause metabolic alkalosis.
 Since your stomach is naturally acidic, it will neutralize the alkalinity of ionized water when you drink it.

 Furthermore, ionic treatment cannot remove any non-ionic particles or microorganisms.
-Ultimately, you are better going with a different type of filter and drinking spring water with naturally occurring minerals to keep your pH levels balanced.
+Ultimately, you are better off going with a different type of filter and drinking spring water with naturally occurring minerals to keep your pH levels balanced.